Twelve-step Suite: "The Glass Prison"

-“The Glass Prison” contains the first three parts of the Suite (“Reflection,” “Restoration,” and “Revelation”).
-It is the first track on 2002's Six Degrees of Inner Turbulence and is the longest track of the "Twelve-step Suite."
-Rich Wilson (author of Dream Theater's official biography, Lifting Shadows) describes the track as a "clattering mass of riffs and shredding that finds Dream Theater at their most grinding."
+"The Glass Prison" contains the first three parts of the Suite ("Reflection", "Restoration", and "Revelation").
+It is the first track on 2002's Six Degrees of Inner Turbulence.
+Rich Wilson (author of Dream Theater's official biography, Lifting Shadows) describes the track as a "clattering mass of riffs and shredding that finds Dream Theater at their most grinding".
 The weekend before entering the studio to start work on Six Degrees of Inner Turbulence, John Petrucci and Portnoy saw Pantera perform at the Hammerstein Ballroom, New York City.
 This provided a great influence on the band.
-Portnoy described the track as musically "this total Pantera-meets-Megadeth, relentless ball of energy."
+Portnoy described the track as musically "this total Pantera-meets-Megadeth, relentless ball of energy".

 "This Dying Soul"

-“This Dying Soul" features parts four and five of the Suite ("Reflections of Reality (Revisited)" and "Release").
+"This Dying Soul" features parts four and five of the Suite ("Reflections of Reality (Revisited)" and "Release").
 It is the second track on 2003's Train of Thought.
-Wilson describes the track as a lyrical and musical continuation of "The Glass Prison."
+Wilson describes the track as a lyrical and musical continuation of "The Glass Prison".

-The song also contains some lyrical references to the band's song "The Mirror," most notably the opening lines, "Hello mirror/so glad to see you my friend/it's been a while."
-The lyric also references their song "Regression," which includes the lyric "Hello Victoria, so glad to see you my friend."
-Also, the first section's title, "Reflections of Reality (Revisited)," references the line "Reflections of reality are slowly coming into view."
-The line "Now it's time to stare the problem right between the eyes" is similar to the line from "The Mirror," “Let's stare the problem right in the eye."
-The second section ("Release") of this song opens with the same riff as the second part ("Restoration") of "The Glass Prison.”
+The song also contains some lyrical references to the band's song "The Mirror", most notably the opening lines, "Hello mirror/so glad to see you my friend/it's been a while".
+The lyric also references their song "Regression", which includes the lyric "Hello Victoria, so glad to see you, my friend".
+Also, the first section's title, "Reflections of Reality (Revisited)", references the line "Reflections of reality are slowly coming into view".
+The line "Now it's time to stare the problem right between the eyes" is similar to the line from "The Mirror", "Let's stare the problem right in the eye".
+The second section ("Release") of this song opens with the same riff as the second part ("Restoration") of "The Glass Prison".

 "The Root of All Evil"

-“The Root of All Evil" consists of parts six and seven of the Suite ("Ready" and "Remove").
+"The Root of All Evil" consists of parts six and seven of the Suite ("Ready" and "Remove").
 It is the opening track on 2005's Octavarium and the shortest track in the Suite.
-Portnoy considers it to be "an archetypal Dream Theater track, tidily mixing heavy riffs with some progressive moments."
+Portnoy considers it to be "an archetypal Dream Theater track, tidily mixing heavy riffs with some progressive moments".